Off the Grid (video game)

-Off The Grid is an upcoming free-to-play battle royale video game developed and published by German-headquartered company Gunzilla Games.
+Off the Grid is an upcoming free-to-play battle royale video game developed and published by German-headquartered company Gunzilla Games.
 Currently in early access, the game will feature a narrative storyline directed by Neill Blomkamp, as well as an NFT marketplace for purchasing and selling in-game items.
-The game will release on PlayStation 5, Xbox Series X|S, and PC via the Epic Games Store.
+The game will release on PlayStation 5, Windows, and Xbox Series X/S.

 Gameplay

 Set in a cyberpunk dystopia, players fight on the fictional Teardrop Island as participants in a mysterious competition using high-tech cybernetic prosthetics and futuristic military weapons and equipment.
-The game is played from a third-person perspective in PvE or PvP matches of up to 150 competitors.
+The game is played from a third-person perspective in PvE or PvP matches of up to 60 competitors.
+Current available game modes include Trios and Solos.

 Cryptocurrency and NFTs

 Valve's policy prohibits the use of cryptocurrency and NFTs.
 The developers say that the NFT elements in the game are optional.

 Early access

-Announced in May 2022, Off The Grid was scheduled for a 2023 release, though it has since been delayed with no full release date announced.
-The game entered early access on October 8, 2024 for all platforms.
+Announced in May 2022, Off the Grid was scheduled for a 2023 release, though it has since been delayed with no full release date announced.
+The game entered early access on October 8, 2024, for all platforms.